A Wedding

 We have reached London, and head to White Friars to put up our horses and find the rooms where we will be staying.
 Having seen the stone which no longer has a sword in it, Sir Madog decides that he wants a shiny new sword.
 So we head into the city to try and find a swordsmith.

 However, there is a long queue for new swords, and we aren’t famous enough to be able to skip the queue.
 So we head for a pub, and spend the evening there.
-Madog gets seriously drunk, but I don’t feel like drinking at all.
+Madog gets seriously drunk, but I don’t feel like drinking at all and do little more than sip a beer.

 The following day, there are knights gathering outside of London for a large Tourney.
 Some of them are hanging up their shields, and inviting others to take them on in a fight.
 It all seems like very organised thuggery.
-I have to check in with the Ladies, who want to check my wounds and make sure that they aren’t doing anything they shouldn’t, such as festering.
+The Ladies seem concerned that I might do something stupid, and insist that I check in with them and have my wound seen to.
+A day relaxing with Lady Petronelle and her friends isn’t too bad, and it turns out my wound isn’t doing anything stupid like getting infected.

 We are meant to ask for a gift, and unable to think of anything else I ask for an opportunity to prove my bravery to the King and Queen.
-Sir Madog asks for something similar.
-We are granted large chargers.
+Sir Madog asks for something similar, which means my request isn’t as unique as I thought it would be.
+We are all granted large chargers, and I name mine Cadarn.

-An old man asks for a young man to be knighted.
-The young man is Tor, the son of King Pellonor.
-The request is granted, though some of the knights don’t seem happy about this since they have an issue with King Pellonor.
+As his request, one old man asks for a young lad to be knighted.
+The young lad turns out to be Tor, the son of King Pellonor.
+The request is granted, though some of the knights don’t seem happy about this since they have an issue with King Pellonor in the past.

-King Leodegrance gifts the Round Table to the King, and wishes to found a Knightly Order of the Round Table.
+King Leodegrance presents his gift to the King, an event which is preceded by a loud scraping sound as a large wooden object is dragged across the floor into the room.
+He proudly declares it as the Round Table – and it is indeed a table that is round.
+Leodegrance wishes to found a Knightly Order of the Round Table, and he is granted permission.
 We are invited to join the Order, which we accept.
 It would have been rude not to.

-During the evening feast, as white hart comes into hall, running amongst the tables.
+During the evening feast, a white hart comes into hall, running amongst the tables.
 It is chased by a white hound.
 Then fifty black hounds come charging in, knocking some of us to the floor.
 A knight grabs the hound and makes off with it.
+This is all rather odd, and seems like something out of a story that something that actually happened.

 Then a woman riding a white horse comes in, demanding the white hound back since it is hers.
 Then a black rider on a black horse grabs her and vanishes out of the hall.
 King Arthur quips that he’s glad that this is all over, but Merlin says that it is a sign that knights should attempt to do strange and noble deeds.